 Wednesday, May 23, 2018

-State Department's Annual Report on International Child Abduction: Brazil
+State Department's Annual Report on International Child Abduction: China

 The U.S. State Department has recently released their annual report on International Child Abduction.
 Below is our fourth post in a series here focusing on the twelve countries classified as “demonstrating patterns of noncompliance.”
 Today’s country is China.

 Country Summary: China does not adhere to any protocols with respect to international parental child abduction.
 In 2017, China demonstrated a pattern of noncompliance.
 Specifically, the competent authorities in China persistently failed to work with the Department of State to resolve abduction cases.
 As a result of this failure, 75 percent of requests for the return of abducted children remained unresolved for more than 12 months.
 On average these cases were unresolved for two years.

 Initial Inquiries: In 2017, the Department received two initial inquiries from parents regarding possible abductions to China where no additional assistance was requested.